K4liber/execution_time_estimation/README.md

-# statistic_under_AI
+# Estimation of Execution Time for Computing Tasks

-Project for the classes 'Statistic under AI and its application to engineering sciences'.
+The  aim  of  this  work  is  to  estimate  the  execution time  of  data  processing tasks (specific executions of a program or an algorithm) before their execution.

 ## Generate data
-### Available apps
+### Available applications
 1. `video_splitter`
 2. `face_recogniser`
 3. `xgb_grid_search`